Russian Naval Infantry: 2022 Russian invasion of Ukraine

 On 24 February 2022, Russian Naval Infantry started an amphibious assault on the Sea of Azov coast and besieged the city of Mariupol.
 Ropucha-class landing ship and Ivan Gren-class landing ship capable of landing tanks have reportedly been deployed in the region.
 The 155th Guards Naval Infantry participated in the Kyiv offensive which was later repelled forcing the Russian forces to retreat to Belarus in April later redeploying to Yehorivka and Pavlivka in the Donbas.

 By 9 November 2022, the 155th Guards Naval Infantry and 40th Naval Infantry Brigade participated in an attack on the Ukrainian military garrison in Pavlivka.
 Members of the unit claimed to have taken roughly 300 casualties, with many of these complaints shared with notable Russian media figures and the unit's garrison.
 The members went further stating the attacks took place due to their commander's desire to earn bonuses and distinction through awards.
 On 15 November 2022, a commander of the Russian-proxy Donetsk People's Republic indicated that lower-level commanders within the 155th Guards Naval Infantry disregarded orders in the attack on Pavlivka.

 In December, The New York Times reported on the deployment of the 155th Guards Naval Infantry to Pavlivka.
 Recruits "lacked sufficient food, maps, critical medical supplies, or walkie-talkies, and they were forced to use 1970s-era Kalashnikov rifles — with some members having to resort to using Wikipedia to locate instructions for using certain weapons".
 There was also a shortage of ammunition.
 One soldier said, "This isn't war.
 It's the destruction of the Russian people by their own commanders."
 Many used their Russian cellphones to call home, enabling Ukraine to track the unit and attack it.
 Many soldiers were volunteers but had "little experience" regarding the use of firearms.

 In January 2023, the 155th Guards Naval Infantry Brigade attempted a breakthrough assault in Vuhledar against the Ukrainian 72nd Mechanized Brigade but failed.
-The unit saw initial success, however, but according to former FSB colonel Igor Strelkov, their assault stagnated following heavy losses to infantry and lack of ammunition for their organic fire support, despite using their T-80 tanks in an indirect fire role, and in general-poor technical support for the attacking units and their low staffing.
+The unit saw initial success, however, but according to former FSB colonel Igor Girkin, their assault stagnated following heavy losses to infantry and lack of ammunition for their organic fire support, despite using their T-80 tanks in an indirect fire role, and in general-poor technical support for the attacking units and their low staffing.